brndnmtthws/brndn-io/content/posts/defining-success/index.md

 This isn't just sentiment; research backs it up.
 Engaging in prosocial behaviors— acts of kindness, volunteering, contributing to a cause—provides significant psychological rewards.
-Giving enhances mood, fosters a sense of purpose, strengthens social bonds, and contributes to lasting life satisfaction[^5][^5b].
+Giving tends to make people feel more connected and a bit less trapped inside themselves[^5][^5b].

 Grand gestures can be nice, but don't underestimate the power of small, consistent acts of kindness, especially those that cost nothing but time or attention.
 They